 Inground Pool Cost of Ownership: Fiberglass vs Concrete vs Vinyl

-If you are considering the purchase of an inground pool, you’re probably wondering what maintenance costs you can expect to encounter as the years pass on.
+If you are considering the purchase of an inground pool, you’re probably wondering what maintenance and repair costs you can expect to encounter as the years pass on.
 As you’ll see, the answer to that question largely depends on the type of pool you choose: concrete, vinyl, or fiberglass.

 Cost of Owning a Concrete Pool